lpil/dogma/docs/rules.md

     true != bar
     false === baz

-This is because these expressions evalutate to `true` or `false`, so you could get the same result by using either the variable directly, or negating the variable.
+This is because these expressions evaluate to `true` or `false`, so you could get the same result by using either the variable directly, or negating the variable.